seapagan/lsplus/BUGS.md

 - if more than one path is provided the program crashes. `ls` and other derivatives will show both
 - wild-cards for the path are not supported and will cause the program to crash.
+- when sorting, dot files should come before non-dot files with the same sorting ie `.changelog` should come before `changelog` etc.